Parzivail-Modding-Team/GalaxiesParzisStarWarsMod/README.md

 You can join the community in [the Discord server!](https://discord.gg/54MVQZZ)

 ## Support
-If you'd like to help support the mod, please consider becoming a donor!
+If you'd like to help support and sustain the mod, please consider becoming a donor!

 [![Become a donor!](https://c5.patreon.com/external/logo/become_a_patron_button.png)](https://www.patreon.com/bePatron?u=8079542)